 All reservations are subject to availability and some blackout dates apply.

-Indiana horse racing just took another step forward to becoming an industry leader as the new Centaur Equine Specialty Hospital is in its final stages of completion.
+Indiana horse racing just took another step forward to becoming an industry leader by introducing the new Centaur Equine Specialty Hospital located only 5-minutes from Indiana Grand Racing & Casino.
 The 17,000 square foot facility features state of the art concepts and a world class equine surgeon leading the charge for Purdue University’s College of Veterinary Medicine.

 A first look at the facility, located on the north side of Shelbyville adjacent to Interstate 74, shows a gated property with a hospital that has as its mission maximizing the performance of all horses used for sport, competition, or pleasure by preventing diagnosing and treating diseases or conditions that keep equine athletes from achieving their full potential.
 Arrivals are accepted under a canopy that leads into two holding stalls for outpatient work.
 Purdue University staff members were thorough in their research and creation of the facility, with the lobby area containing a hospitality area for guests as well as a private consultation room.
 Behind the lobby are various high-tech rooms, including a surgery center, two equine recovery rooms, two exam rooms, a conference area for teaching and meeting needs as well as an Equine 4DDI room for the latest diagnostic imaging technology available in equine treatment.